Flu Vaccines : How does it work ?

-A yearly flu vaccine (flu shot) is your best protection against the flu.
+A yearly flu vaccines (shots or nasal spray) is your best protection against the flu.

-If you do get the flu, the flu shot may reduce the severity of your symptoms and any related health complications.
+If you do get the flu, the flu vaccines it may reduce the severity of your symptoms and any related health complications.

 Click the questions below to learn more about the flu shot.

-The flu shot is free for all residents of northern and isolated communities.
+- The flu vaccines (shots or nasal spray) is free for all residents of northern and isolated communities.

-Anaphylaxis to eggs are no longer a contraindication.
+- Anaphylaxis to eggs is no longer a contraindication.

 -